xycarto/3D_Aotearoa/README.md

 	    gdalbuildvrt elevation.vrt *.tif

 	Using the VRT, we can preform the noData conversion across all the elevation tiles as if it were a mosaic.
-Better yet, the output form this command, will produce a music out the there side
+Better yet, the output from this command, will produce a mosaic out the there side.

 2. Remove nodata

     *[gdalwarp](https://gdal.org/programs/gdalwarp.html)*

 	    gdalwarp  -t_srs EPSG:3857 -dstnodata None  -co TILED=YES  -co COMPRESS=DEFLATE  -co BIGTIFF=YES  elevation.vrt elevation_noData_mosaic.tif

-3. RGB-ify the elevation mosaic.
+3. RGB-ify the elevation mosaic

     *[RGB-ify](https://github.com/mapbox/rio-rgbify)*